 How do you compare to other providers?
 We always employ qualified teachers.
 We also use a multi-sensory approach to teaching.
 We ensure each lesson has a variety of 6 or more activities, rather than a lot of repetition.
 Our tutors concentrate on each student's individual needs and do not expect parents to act as tutors at home.
 We only use our own dedicated centre, rather someone's home or hall.
 Our materials are carefully selected to meet the National Numeracy and Literacy strategies.

 Is it one-to-one?
-We are constantly asked this question.
+Lots of people ask this question.
 Historically, it has been the impression that one-to-one tuition must be the best, but that was when home tuition was all that was available.
 This is no longer true.
 Today, one-to-one is not considered the best, or safest, way to tutor a child.
 Research has shown that children feel more at ease and tend to learn better when they have other children around.
 However, children are not taught as a group as each child has an individual learning plan, and so are taught individually.
 There are no more than 4 children with a tutor at one time which assures plenty of time to give children individual attention.

 Would you come to my home?
 No. Home tuition has too many distractions.
 Whether it be your home or the tutor's, there will always be distractions such as other children, television, games or pets.
 Children much prefer to come to our centre where they can get away from home distractions and have a variety of resources at their disposal.